platonic-realm/project-zero/README.md

 -------
 <h3>Who is it for?</h2>

 You don't need to be a veteran.
 But you need to be familiar with Bash, docker, build tools (GCC, make, etc.), and how dynamic linking works.
 The rest you will learn along the project.
-The development in stage 7 will be in Bash, and no C programming skills are needed.
+The development in chapter 7 will be in Bash, and no C programming skills are needed.
 But, it is beneficial to have a high-level understanding of how compilation and linking work in C compilers.

 -------